Robin of Sherwood: Season 1 (1984)

+Season 2 (1985)

+Season 3 (1986)

 In repeats, episodes have frequently been broadcast out of order, and alternative orders have been suggested.
 The original running order creates a number of continuity errors, the most notable being Marian's father being referred to as being dead in "The Swords of Wayland" even though he was discovered to be alive in "The Prophecy" and appears in later episodes.